-2024 PEREGRINE WATCH SEASON
+2025 PEREGRINE WATCH SEASON

+Please note that if consistent defensive behaviors are displayed near the closure boundary, these closure parameters may require adjustment.
 We thank our dedicated Conservation Science staff and Peregrine Watch participants for their diligent observations of the peregrine sites and the climbing community for their patience and support of our efforts to protect these amazing falcons.

 Click here to learn more about peregrines on the Shawangunk Ridge.